 ABSTRACT

 Sweet sorghum (Sorghum bicolor (L.) Moench) is a drought resistant crop which can be grown year-round and helps in achieving food and fodder security.
-A field experiment was conducted at the Instructional-cum-Research Farm of Assam Agricultural University, Jorhat during two consecutive rabi seasons of 2018-19 and 2019-2020 with a view to evaluate the performance of different sweet sorghum varieties under different methods of establishments.
-The treatments consisted of four levels of sweet sorghum varieties viz., V1 - SSV 84, V2 - ICSV 93046, V3 - Madhura and V4 - CSH 22SS and three levels of establishment methods viz., M1- Direct sowing, M2 - Transplanting, M3 – System of Sorghum Intensification (SSI).
-The results from two year trial indicated that out of four sweet sorghum varieties evaluated, sweet sorghum variety CSH 22SS resulted in highest grain yield of 1.97 t ha-1, straw yield of 4.48 t ha-1, ethanol yield (646.89 l ha-1), mean gross return of Rs.
+A field experiment was conducted at the Instructional-cum-Research Farm of Assam Agricultural University, Jorhat during two consecutive rabi seasons of 2018-19 and 2019-2020 with a view to evaluate the performance of different sweet sorghum varieties under different methods of planting.
+The treatments consisted of four levels of sweet sorghum varieties viz., V1 - SSV 84, V2 - ICSV 93046, V3 - Madhura and V4 - CSH 22SS and three types of planting methods viz., M1- Direct sowing, M2 - Transplanting, M3 – System of Sorghum Intensification (SSI).
+The results from two-year trial indicated that out of four sweet sorghum varieties evaluated, sweet sorghum variety CSH 22SS resulted in highest grain yield of 1.97 t ha-1, straw yield of 4.48 t ha-1, ethanol yield (646.89 l ha-1), mean gross return of Rs.
 111088.50 ha-1, net return of Rs.
 77482.53 ha-1 and B:C ratio of 3.29.
-Among the methods of establishment, the SSI recorded the highest grain yield of 2.04 t ha-1, straw yield of 4.48 t ha-1, ethanol yield (614.50 l ha-1), mean gross return of Rs.
+Among the methods of planting, the SSI recorded the highest grain yield of 2.04 t ha-1, straw yield of 4.48 t ha-1, ethanol yield (614.50 l ha-1), mean gross return of Rs.
 112045.40 ha-1, net return of Rs.
 77705.36 ha-1 and B:C ratio of 3.26 in sweet sorghum.
 The interaction effect of sweet sorghum varieties and methods of establishment were found to be significant in case of maximum mean gross returns (Rs.
 121611.40 ha-1), net returns (87221.37 ha-1) and B:C ratio (3.53) by V4M3 i.e. CSH 22SS in combination with SSI method of establishment.

 Keywords: Sweet Sorghum, Planting, Intensification, Yield, SSI

 INTRODUCTION: Sweet sorghum (Sorghum bicolor [L.] Moench) has emerged as a prospective bioethanol feedstock source (Oliveria et al., 2022).
 It is an important tropical cereal food, feed and fodder crop and in India it is cultivated in 4.48 million hectares with an annual production of 4.38 million tonnes.
 (Tonapi, 2020).
-In India, the National Policy on Biofuels, 2018 recognized the Sweet sorghum as a promising crop for bioethanol production.
+The National Policy on Biofuels, 2018 recognized the Sweet sorghum as a promising crop for bioethanol production.
 It can help in achieving the target of 20% blending of bioethanol with fossil-based fuels by 2030 (Saravanan et al., 2020).
 Being a C4 crop, sweet sorghum has high photosynthetic efficiency, having rapid growth, high sugar accumulation, drought resistance, water logging tolerance, etc. and also well adapted to subtropical and temperate regions of the world.
 However, since sweet sorghum research is at a relatively initial stage of its development, continued research is required to achieve better genetic material and suitable for local agro-climatic conditions (Mathur et al., 2017).
 The performance of sweet sorghum cultivars in region-specific climatic conditions is influenced by abiotic and biotic factors (Ndiaye et al., 2019).

-Sweet sorghum can be cultivated by various establishment methods and they differ from one agro-climatic zone to another, availability of labour, rainfall or irrigation source availability, seed availability, sowing time, purpose, etc. Apart from the directed seeded method and transplating method, the System of Sorghum Intensification (SSI) is a new establishment method that applies System of Rice Intensification (SRI) principles to sweet sorghum.
+Sweet sorghum can be planting by various methods and they differ from one agro-climatic zone to another, availability of labour, rainfall or irrigation source availability, seed availability, sowing time, purpose, etc. Apart from the directed seeded method and transplating method, the System of Sorghum Intensification (SSI) is a new establishment method that applies System of Rice Intensification (SRI) principles to sweet sorghum.
 Adopting this method in sweet sorghum can result in several advantages similar to that of SRI viz., greater root and canopy growth due to wider spacing, higher yields, reduced crop duration, less seed requirement, etc. (Adhikari et al., 2018).